• facebook

 9. Use a Web Application Firewall

-The aforementioned methods are effective in reducing the risk of SQL Injection attacks.
-Nevertheless, unforeseen incidents can occur despite your proactive efforts.
-Therefore, the optimal strategy involves recovering your SQL data from backup files.
-To restore your SQL data, you can use an automated solution like Kernel SQL Backup Recovery Software, specifically designed to restore the entire SQL data.
+The above techniques can help you prevent SQL Injection attacks to a major level.
+However, disaster can take place even if you take preventive measures.
+So, the best approach is to restore your SQL data from SQL backup files.
+To restore your SQL data, you can use an automated solution like Kernel SQL Backup Recovery, specifically designed to restore the entire SQL data.